Running Seaside Traffic Light

 Fatal Application Error: Exit due to error: 62 - Exit due to error with stack dump provided

-The .sdf file can be read in the stack dump debugger.
+stack dump debugger.
 The other symptom of a missing interactive debugger appears in the Internet browser.
 Instead of the traffic light, a host not found error will appear.

 The most common reasons for the host not found error

-Packaging problems: remote debugging must be enabled; the connection between the target and development must be established within the runtime image, and the workstation on which the interactive debugger is to open must be properly identified.
+•Packaging problems: remote debugging must be enabled; the connection between the target and development must be established within the runtime image, and the workstation on which the interactive debugger is to open must be properly identified.

-Network problems: the workstation cannot be seen, or cannot be accessed.
+•Network problems: the workstation cannot be seen, or cannot be accessed.

-Absence of a VA Smalltalk installation or of a development image on the workstation.
+•Absence of a VA Smalltalk installation or of a development image on the workstation.

 Action: